felleg/felleg.gitlab.io-backup/content/posts/20201024-password-managers.md

   - best practices
 ---

 *(Disclaimer: I am not a security expert.
-This post describes my current security setup, but every setup is as secure as its weakest link.
+Though I try to have the best possible practices, I cannot guarantee these tips will prevent you from getting hacked.
+Know that every security setup is as secure as its weakest link.
 Please remember to be critical when security topics are being discussed.)*

 ---